V0r-T3x/pwnagotchi-fancygotchi/README.md

 Inside the resolution folder, you will have two file config-h.toml and config-v.toml.

-They stand for the Horizon and vertical configuration files.
+They stand for the Horizontal and Vertical configuration files.
 Inside it you have all the possible options.
 Each position, color, if it can icon or not.. etc etc etc

 1- Copy the default folder.
 2- Rename it with the name of your choice, ex. yourtheme:
 `.../fancygotchi/themes/yourtheme`
 3- Inside this folder, you need a folder named with your display type (look into the config.toml file at `ui.display.type`).
 If the folder don't exist, just copy another one and rename it with the display type:
 `.../fancygotchi/themes/yourtheme/resolution/config-h.tom`
 4- Change your /etc/pwngotchi/config.toml file with your custom name: